Place : Safehouse: Common Area.

 Up the stairs are a number of empty rooms where anyone affiliated with the Sept can crash and an office for private meetings.
 The Glass Walkers have their own area accessible via a locked door off the foyer.
 The main doors themselves lead back out to the front porch of the house.

 At a little over five foot tall and with a slim build, KL is hardly awe-inspiring on first sight.
 She appears to be around seventeen years old and still carries a teenager's air of disenchantment and irritation.

 Her mid-length mousy-brown hair is brushed back out of her eyes and behind her ears.
-It's showing the signs of recent careful, if unskilled, attention - the ends have been neatly trimmed and it's been well brushed.
+It's not exactly styled, as it appears to have been hacked at without any hint of hairdressing expertise, but it's at least had contact with a brush at some point recently.
 She would be quite attractive - in particular she has a very cute, upturned, nose - were it not for the sullen and aggressive set of her mouth and the hostility of her gaze.
 Her hazelnut eyes look out with disappointment and poorly hidden anger, as if the world were a holiday villa that didn't match the travel agent's description.
 Her skin is oddly pale, and on her right shoulder-blade a two-inch-square tattoo of a winged horse is visible.
 Physically, she's well proportioned, and her bare arms show a tight musculature that speaks of regular exercise.